binipringle/contracts/_texts/0-outline.md

 ---

-4-20-21

-Damages
+# Damages

-Can be money damages OR
+Can be money damages OR specific performance
-Specific performance

-Money damages: Three theories
+## Money damages Three theories

-•	Expectation: Put plaintiff in as good a position as they would have been in had contract been fully performed.
+- Expectation: Put plaintiff in as good a position as they would have been in had contract been fully performed.
-•	Reliance: Put the plaintiff back in the position they would have been in had there been no contract.
+- Reliance: Put the plaintiff back in the position they would have been in had there been no contract.
-•	Restitution: Put the defendant back in the position they would have been in had there been no contract.
+- Restitution: Put the defendant back in the position they would have been in had there been no contract.

 Hypo

-•	One year rental agreement: $1,000/mth rent
+- One year rental agreement: $1,000/mth rent
-•	Comparable apt is $1,200/mth
+- Comparable apt is $1,200/mth
-•	Tenant pays $1,000 deposit
+- Tenant pays $1,000 deposit
-•	Tenant buys $825 worth of furniture
+- Tenant buys $825 worth of furniture
-•	Landlord breaches before tenant moves in
+- Landlord breaches before tenant moves in

-What damages?
+What damages? calculate under each theory

-expectation damages:

-reliance damages:

-restitution damages:

 ---

 **RULE:**

 Specific performance

-•	Injunction ordering the defendant to perform the actual contractual obligation
+- Injunction ordering the defendant to perform the actual contractual obligation

-•	Exceptional remedy (maybe the landlord )
+- Exceptional remedy (maybe the landlord )

-•	Available only when monetary damages would be inadequate
+- Available only when monetary damages would be inadequate

 ---

 Why exceptional remedy?

-•	Policy against involuntary servitude
+- Policy against involuntary servitude
-•	Efficient breach
+- Efficient breach

 Money is supposed to compensate non- breaching party, and usually does.